mrange/shader-advent-2024/day-15/README.md

 `BDR` is one of TIC-80’s coolest features—a function called once per horizontal line.
 It’s a nod to raster interrupts from the days of the C64 and other vintage computers.
 Back then, the limited color palette meant you had to get creative.
 Old TVs would render each line from top to bottom, allowing coders to change the color palette on the fly after each line was drawn, creating the illusion of more colors than the system officially supported.

-In TIC-80, we get to relive that magic!
+In TIC-80, we get to relive those golden days!
 Although it only offers 16 colors at a time, you can switch colors (and tweak other settings) between lines, simulating more colors on the screen.
 It’s a clever workaround that lets us push past TIC-80’s color limits—just like in the golden age of computing.

 And in true retro style, we use the command [`poke`](https://github.com/nesbox/TIC-80/wiki/poke) to write values directly into memory, just like hardware registers on classic machines.
 With `poke`, you can tweak TIC-80’s "hardware" settings and make your effects even more impressive.